Tag: Advent

 2) Our culture is very visual.
 Advertisers and media companies are aggressively pursuing our eyeballs.
 How should Jesus’ words influence our response?
 How does that reinforce Jesus’ words?

-3) The original has a symbol…an apple and a snake.
+3) The original sin has a symbol…an apple and a snake.
 Our has a symbol…the cross.
-The as # has a symbol…the cup and bread.
+The church as has a symbol…the cup and bread.
 What other symbols can you think of that evoke a powerful response?

 *GEEK ALERT!
 Just in case you don’t know the reference, this is from the movie Star Wars: A New Hope.